 WHAT IS AN OCULOPLASTIC SURGEON?
 An Oculoplastic surgeon is an ophthalmologist who has specialized training in “Cosmetic and Reconstructive Eyelid Surgery”, the subspecialty of ophthalmology that deals with the diseases and surgery of the eyelids, the tear system, and the orbit (the bones around the eyes).

-Dr. Goldberg concentrates on cosmetic and reconstructive eyelid surgery.
-He understands how your eyelids function and how to keep them healthy.
+Dr. Goldberg and Dr. Lippe concentrate on cosmetic and reconstructive eyelid surgery.
+They understand how your eyelids function and how to keep them healthy.

 EYE CONDITIONS TREATED BY AN OCULOPLASTIC SURGEON Ptosis (Droopy Eyelids) – is a drooping of the eyelid that interferes with your vision.
 It can be related to aging changes, but may also be congenital and seen in children).